AndreaB90/Single_Screen/README.md

 # Single Screen App
-Project from Udacity course in Android Programming
+Project from Udacity Nanodegree program - Course in Android Programming

-Project Overview
+Project Overview:

 Design and implement a single screen app that displays information about a fictional small business.
 Think along the lines of your favorite coffeeshop, local restaurant, or that gem of a store that sells those rare comic books or records.

-Requirements
+Requirements:

 Your design must include:

 Business name